tonsky/tonsky.github.io/_posts/2021-09-23-python-build.md

 summary: "Why Skija and JWM use Python instead of existing build tool"
 ---

 Normally, when starting a Java project (or any other programming project, really), you don’t want to reinvent the wheel.
-You go with the de-facto build system, folder structure, environment etc. The ones that the rest of the world is using.
+You go with the de-facto build system, folder structure, environment, etc. The ones that the rest of the world is using.

 Yet, both [Skija](https://github.com/JetBrains/skija/tree/master/script) and [JWM](https://github.com/HumbleUI/JWM/tree/main/script) are built using Python scripts instead of more traditional Ant/Maven/Gradle/SBT.
 Why?
 Let’s find out!